CFEsau/aquila/readme.txt

 Data from http://gouldbelt-herschel.cea.fr/archives
 File HGBS_aquilaM2_derived_core_catalog.txt

-Mass segregation checks: starless (unbound+bound)  vs  prestellar (bound) subsamples.
+Mass segregation checks:
+starless (unbound+bound)  vs  prestellar (bound) subsamples.

 From Vera:
-To get the STARLESS cores for the tests you may choose the "starless" AND "prestellar" cores together based on their Core_type (col. 18), excluding the ones with "CO high-V_LSR" comments (col. 19).
+To get the STARLESS cores for the tests choose the "starless" AND "prestellar" cores together based on their Core_type (col. 18), excluding ones with "CO high-V_LSR" comments (col. 19).
 This should give 651 unbound/bound starless cores.

-For the PRESTELLAR cores, please use the subsample of "prestellar" cores (Core_type, col.
-18), excluding the "CO high-V_LSR" commented ones (col. 19), I think there's 446 of them.
+For the PRESTELLAR cores, use the subsample of "prestellar" cores (Core_type, col. 18), excluding the "CO high-V_LSR" commented ones (col. 19; there are 446 of them).

-Again, what I could see with Allison+2009's Lambda_MST script, is that among the starless sample there is positive mass segregation for the highest mass (N=10-20-50) cores, AND also for the smallest mass cores, while these latters are not part of the bound prestellar sample, so there only the highest-mass bins had >0 Lambda_MST.
+What I could see with Allison+2009's Lambda_MST script is that among the starless sample there is positive mass segregation for the highest mass (N=10-20-50) cores, AND also for the smallest mass cores, while these latters are not part of the bound prestellar sample, so there only the highest-mass bins had >0 Lambda_MST.

 This all shows up for the whole field, but maybe even more significantly for the central W40 - Sepens South filaments region.
 I presented both the part vs whole in my talk.
 In order to get a subsample only around W40 - Sepens S, I basically selected the cores in that part of the map above an A_V (visual extinction) of ~ 7 mag from the corresponding column density map (also available in the same line of the archive: HGBS_aquilaM2_column_density_map.fits.gz).

 -------------------------------------------------------------

 'data' directory:

-Data file read in and written to alternative files using readdata.f90
+readdata.f90: read in data and write to alternative files

 Columns in prestellar.dat and starless.dat:
 ID    core#    corename    RA(deg)    dec(deg)    Rdeconvolved    Robs